College for Health, Community and Policy

 Admission to the program is based on the following criteria:

-- Students must maintain a 3.0 in the CPD undergraduate program and meet all other program requirements to be eligible to transition to the Master of Dietetic Studies (MDS).
+- Students must maintain a 3.0 in the CPD undergraduate program and meet all other program requirements to be eligible to transition to the Master of Dietetics Studies (M.D.S.).

-- Transfer students seeking the Master of Dietetic Studies-Advanced Standing Option must have a 3.0 GPA and hold a Bachelor in Dietetics or nutrition related field and a verification statement from an accredited Didactic Program in Dietetics (DPD) or an equivalent baccalaureate degree in nutrition and dietetics from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.
-Students will be required to complete select CPD undergraduate coursework and practicums to meet requirements prior to master transition.
+- Transfer students seeking the Master of Dietetics Studies-Advanced Standing Option must have a 3.0 GPA and hold a Bachelor in Dietetics or nutrition-related field and a verification statement from an accredited Didactic Program in Dietetics (DPD) or an equivalent baccalaureate degree in nutrition and dietetics from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.
+Students will be required to complete select CPD undergraduate coursework and practicums to meet requirements prior to transition to the master's degree.
 Advanced Standing Option admission is reviewed case-by-case and is contingent on accreditation requirements and the number of placements available for the advanced practicum/internship.

 - Students will apply directly to the Coordinated Program in Dietetics.
 The application is open every January.
 The application process is competitive and includes a formal interview.